 What is regularised timber?

-Regularised timber is timber of any grade that has been finished with a machine to ensure that the pieces of timber are regular and consistent, with fewer variations between different timber battens, and also reduced variations along with a single piece of timber.
+Regularised timber is timber of any grade that manufacturers finish with a machine so that the pieces of timber are regular and consistent.
+It also means there are fewer variations between each batten.

 What is carcassing timber?

-Carcassing timber is the phrase used to describe softwood that has been kiln-dried and treated and then graded using a grading stamp according to its quality and characteristics, such as C16 or C24 timber.
+Carcassing timber is softwood that manufacturers kiln-dry and treat.
+They then grade it using a grading stamp according to its quality and characteristics, such as C16 or C24 timber.

 C16 and C24 timber – which should I choose?